-The first Professional Development Schools Network meeting at the University of South Carolina was held on October 4, 1990.
-Since that time, the network has grown and remained a critical component of how we prepare educators in the College of Education.
-UofSC has one of the largest and longest-standing Professional Development Schools Networks in the nation.
+UofSC has one of the largest and longest-standing Professional Development Schools Networks in the nation, with our first UofSC PDS Network meeting occurring on October 4, 1990.
+Since that time, the network has grown and remained a critical component of how we prepare educators in the College of Education and support continued teacher education throughout the Midlands and beyond.

-Co-Chairs are elected from the coordinating council to plan meetings and make executive level decisions about the direction of the PDS Network.
+Co-Chairs are elected from the coordinating council to plan meetings and make executive-level decisions about the direction of the PDS Network.
 The Coordinating Council meets approximately six times per year.
-Four of these meetings are hosted at schools in the network, and another meeting is generally held at the National Association for Professional Development Schools Conference.
+The majority of these sessions are hosted throughout the year to support UofSC PDS Network initiatives, and another meeting is generally held at the National Association for Professional Development Schools (NAPDS) Conference.

-The UofSC Professional Development Schools Network currently consists of the following schools:
+The UofSC Professional Development Schools Network currently consists of the following school and district partnerships:

 - Bridge Creek